 where $\boldsymbol {\mathrm{C}^{-1}}$ is inverse of covariance matrix which includes all statistical and systematic uncertainties.
 The symbol $\boldsymbol x_{(k)}$ in represents $k$-th replica or pseudo-data set, analogously $\boldsymbol{\theta}_{(k)}$ is parameters of $k$-th Neural Network replica.
 Here $\boldsymbol {\mathrm{T}}$ represents the theoretical prediction calculated using mentioned Neural Network parameters.
 The symbol $T$ indicates to the matrix transposing as usual.
 So far we have introduced the different parts of Eq.~\ref{chi2}, now we are in a position to explain what we mean by replica.
 The method of Monte Carlo is used in this analysis to propagate experimental uncertainty to the resulting FFs.
 In this method a suitable ensemble of copies of data is chosen, after performing $N_{\rm rep.}$ fits over individual (pseudo-)data sets in the ensemble, produced FFs are such that their simple statistical parameters as average and standard deviation constitute their central value and uncertainty, for more details see e.g.~\cite{Soleymaninia:2022alt} and references therein.

-To consider the SIDIS data, (nuclear)PDFs are needed to calculate the cross section.
-In \texttt{MontBlanc} approach a random replica of input PDF is chosen in every fit to incorporate PDF uncertainty in the determination of FFs.
-In spite of the fact that this source of uncertainty is shown to be a minor one~\cite{Khalek:2021gxf}, we opt for including it for the sake of completeness.
-Most of the available nuclear PDFs presented the uncertainty using the Hessian method, and one need to convert the Hessian error sets into Monte Carlo using \texttt{MCGEN} code~\cite{Hou:2016sho,valerio} and then implement them in the analysis.
-The \texttt{MCGEN} creates Monte Carlo replicas using random displacement of Hessian sets and ensures that important properties of Hessian PDFs are preserved.
+To consider the SIDIS data, (nuclear) PDFs are needed to calculate the cross section.
+In the \texttt{MontBlanc} approach, a random replica of the input PDF is chosen in every fit to incorporate PDF uncertainty in the determination of FFs.
+Despite the fact that this source of uncertainty is shown to be minor~\cite{Khalek:2021gxf}, we opt to include it for the sake of completeness.
+Most of the available nuclear PDFs present the uncertainty using the Hessian method, and one needs to convert the Hessian error sets into Monte Carlo sets using the \texttt{MCGEN} code~\cite{Hou:2016sho,valerio} and then implement them in the analysis.
+The \texttt{MCGEN} creates Monte Carlo replicas using random displacements of the Hessian sets and ensures that important properties of the Hessian PDFs are preserved.